mbevand/silentarmy/README.md

 theoretical expected average number of solutions of 1.88 per Equihash run at n,k=200,9.

-For installing, just copy `silentarmy` and `kernel.cl` to a directory, and make it the current working direcotry working directory.
-The binary opens and reads `kernel.cl` at runtime.
+For installing, just copy `silentarmy` wherever.
+It has no dependencies;
+the OpenCL code is embedded in the binary.

 # Implementation details